rupeshtiwari/amazon-q-cde/amazon-q-cde-textract-main/README.md

 #### 4. My customer has a collection of MS Word docs, Excel docs, PowePoints, and HTML pages.
 Will this CDE work on these documents?

 This CDE specifically handles scanned documents in PDF, TIF, PNG or JPEG format and uses Amazon Textract as an OCR engine for text extraction.
 For any other types of files, the CDE will simply pass through the original document to the indexer.
-If the customer's document is one of the [supported document types](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/doc-types.html) then they should get indexed normally by Amazon Q.

 #### 5. My customer wants to redact/scrub PII information from the documents before being used by Amazon Q for Business, can this CDE perform PII redaction?